UnderGreen/ansible-role-mongodb/README.md

 mongodb_security_keyfile: /etc/mongodb-keyfile # Specify path to keyfile with password for inter-process authentication

 ## storage Options
-mongodb_storage_dbpath: /data/db # Directory for datafiles
+mongodb_storage_dbpath: /data/mongodb # Directory for datafiles
-mongodb_storage_dirperdb: false # Use one directory per DB
+mongodb_storage_dirperdb: true        # Use one directory per DB

 # The storage engine for the mongod database
 mongodb_storage_engine: "wiredTiger"